OGProgrammer/xdebug-example/README.md

 Either hard code that into the `xdebug.remote_host` option or turn on `xdebug.remote_connect_back` which will connect back to the requesting IP.
 __Just watch out for the reverse proxy trap.__ In cases like docker, vagrant, reverse proxies, you don't want to use `xdebug.remote_connect_back` but rather set the IP in `xdebug.remote_host` to point back to the host.

+### Docker Xdebug Example

+Clone my other repository for an xdebug example using docker:

+`git clone git@github.com:OGProgrammer/docker-xdebug.git`

+Read the README.md file within that repository for more information.

+### Vagrant (PuPHPet) Xdebug Example

+Clone my other repository for an xdebug example using PuPHPet:

+`git clone git@github.com:OGProgrammer/vagrant-xdebug.git`

+Read the README.md file within that repository for more information.

 ### About & other info